 Consultation with employees by the Company, along with its parent as joint employer, has continued at all levels, with the aim of ensuring that views are taken into account when decisions are made that are likely to affect their interests.
-The Group also operates a number of communication mediums and forums including newsletters, all staff notices, team briefings and all staff presentations at which employees are kept informed about the financial, economic and strategic development of the business.
+The Group also operates a number of communication mediums and forums including newsletters, all staff notices, team briefings and all staff presentations at which employees are kept informed about the financial, economic, and strategic development of the business.

-As discussed in the Section 172(1) statement in the Strategic Report, the Directors actively encourage employees to provide feedback via the annual staff survey administered by the Group's Human Resources team.
+As discussed in the Section 172(1) statement in the Strategic Report, the Directors actively encourage employees to provide feedback via staff engagement surveys.
 Results are fed back to the Directors so employees' views can be taken into consideration on principal decisions where appropriate.
-Analysis of the survey results by the Group's Human Resources team highlights to the Directors those areas where feedback is most positive, and those areas where employees believe the most improvement is required, and the Directors focus their attention on the areas of most need of improvement.
+Analysis of the survey results by management assists the Board in determining which areas require their attention.